marviee/de-week2-unittest-marvelousoluwasina/README.md

 - Prevents glucose from dropping below a safe minimum
 - Includes **pytest unit tests** for correctness and stability

+# Initialization Notes

+The ArtificialPancreasSystem requires only one argument when creating a new system — the current glucose level.
+Other parameters have default values, but you can override them if needed.

+Constructor:

+ArtificialPancreasSystem(glucose_level, insulin_sensitivity=1.0, target_glucose=100, tolerance=10)

+glucose_level is Required, the starting glucose value ...

+insulin_sensitivity is Optional, defaults to 1.0.

+target_glucose is Optional, defaults to 100mg/dL.

+tolerance isOptional, defaults to 10.

+Examples:

+# Minimal setup (only required argument)
+system = ArtificialPancreasSystem(100)

+# Custom sensitivity and target
+system = ArtificialPancreasSystem(120, insulin_sensitivity=0.8, target_glucose=110, tolerance = 10)

 ## Folder Structure
 main/
 artificial_pancreas.py